 - Prepares/generates reports and charts; conducts research of computer databases, department files, Internet sites, hardcopy materials, or other sources as needed;

 - Demonstrates familiarity with purpose and function of automation and information technology systems in managing the planning, development, implementation and records management systems for department operations;

 - Maintains a comprehensive, current knowledge of applicable codes, regulations, and standards;

 - Performs general/clerical tasks, which may include planning/scheduling meetings, reviewing draft policies, sending/receiving faxes, or making copies;

 - Demonstrates superior seamless customer service, integrity, and commitment to innovation, efficiency, and fiscally responsible activity;

 - Works more than forty (40) hours in a workweek without additional compensation to perform assigned job duties, including weekends, evenings, early morning hours, and holidays as required;

 - Other duties as assigned.

-Any equivalent combination of education, training, and experience, which provides the requisite knowledge, skills, and abilities for this job, may be substituted for evaluation at the discretion of City Manager.
+Any equivalent combination of education, training, and experience that provides the requisite knowledge, skills, and abilities for this job, may be substituted for Preferred Qualifications at the discretion of the hiring authority.